Peri Stone-Palmquist, LMSW, MPP

 Amy Wilhelm, BSW, MSW

-Amy Wilhelm, BSW, does so much for SAC, overseeing Bridges to School in Jackson, our statewide Students Rights Helpline and much more.
+Amy Wilhelm does so much for SAC, overseeing Bridges to School in Jackson, our statewide Students Rights Helpline and Education Advocacy in Washtenaw and Jackson counties.
 She worked in Lincoln Consolidated Schools on and off between 2003 and 2015 in a variety of roles, including McKinney-Vento School Ally, behavior specialist, Title I Parent Coordinator, assistant secretary and substitute teacher.
-Amy is a current Washtenaw County Family Court Child Advocate (formerly CASA).
-She completed her BSW internship at Father Patrick Jackson House.
 She is a former school-based at-risk social worker, children’s ministry director, and in-home daycare owner.